Benzlxs/MMCBE/README.md

 # MMCBE
-MMCBE: Multi-modality Dataset for Crop Biomass Estimation and Beyond
+MMCBE: Multi-modality Dataset for Crop Biomass Prediction and Beyond

 Please send me an [email](xuesong.li@csiro.au) with the following details:
 ```